 Due to the contained nature of the settlement and certain historical features, Yankee Town is one of the finest historical sites in the Turks and Caicos.

-Unlike the late 18th century Loyalist era plantations on North Caicos, Middle Caicos and Providenciales which mainly focused on Sea Island Cotton, the fibrous agave sisal was the primary crop on West Caicos.
-After initial processing, the fibre extracted from the long leaves of the sisal plant was exported for rope production.
+Unlike the late 18th century Loyalist era plantations on North Caicos, Middle Caicos and Providenciales, which mainly focused on Sea Island Cotton, the fibrous agave sisal was the primary crop on West Caicos.
+After initial processing, the fiber extracted from the long leaves of the sisal plant was exported for rope production.

 Of all of the major agriculture attempts in the Turks and Caicos, the Yankee Town plantings of West Caicos were the shortest-lived.
 Although obvious care and attention went into the construction of the settlement, the site and parent company was operational for only one decade and work ceased in 1903.
 Evidence suggests that financial mismanagement prematurely put an end to the business.